pooja-gera/Flipsmart/README.md

 <!--Banner-->
 ![Project Banner](https://res.cloudinary.com/pooja-gera/image/upload/v1630745346/flipsmart-readme_assets/Flipsmart-Readme_Header_ranue3.png)

-# Flipsmart - A Smart Shopping Basket by Celestial Biscuit
+# Flipsmart - A Smart Shopping Basket by Celestial Biscuit </b>
+Flipsmart is an attempt to bring the features to life of the robust and popular E-Commerce application - Flipkart.
+This project was built as a part of the Flipkart GRID 3.0 where participants to build a Smart Bag Creator Challenge for Flipkart Grocery.

 <b> Motivation: </b>

 <b> Solved Problems: </b>